The Digital Library

 - Playlists are collections of Digital Library resources that all focus on the same or similar content, organized into progressions of skills or understanding.

-The Formative Assessment Process is a deliberate process used by teachers and students during instruction that provides actionable feedback that is used to adjust ongoing teaching and learning strategies to improve students' attainment of curricular learning targets/goals.
+The Formative Assessment Process is used to adjust ongoing teaching and learning strategies to improve students' attainment of curricular learning targets/goals.

 Clarify Intended Learning